 - contact your regional divorce centre to apply for a search of other government departments to get their address

 You’ll have to pay a £50 court fee for each.

-If you still can’t find them, you’ll have to fill in the statement to dispense with service of divorce petition.
+If you still can’t find them, you’ll have to fill in the statement to dispense with the service of the divorce petition.
 Return the statement to your regional divorce centre.
 You’ll have to pay a £50 court fee.

-* Once we have traced your ex partner and you don’t use a process server to personally serve the documents.
+* Once we have traced your ex-partner and you don’t use a process server to personally serve the documents.

 * Please note this is an informative article but does not constitute legal advice.